thomaswienecke/wienecke.io/README.md

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is based off of the [Bear Blog](https://github.com/HermanMartinus/bearblog/).